python-trio/trio/README.rst

      to wait for a task that "can't fail"... but if it does then this silently discards the exception :-( :-(

+     and we really can't make join() just raise the raw exception, because that can trivially get mixed up with cancellation exceptions

+     curio's approach is an option, but kinda awkward :-/

      maybe:
      - join_nowait() -> .result, so there's no WouldBlock to confuse